NadineAB/CS-Outreach-Kits/README.md

-# Brunel CS Outreach Kits
+# Brunel CS Outreach Kits for Teachers & Students

 Resources for young people in Years 8,9,11, 12